-Our fee-structure consists out of 4 parts.
-These 4 parts together make our total package fee, which is an amount covering all study costs.
+Our fee-structure consists of four parts.
+These four parts together make up our total package fee, which is an amount covering all study costs.
 Living expenses are not included in the total package fee.

 The fee-structure consists of: